vmurigneu/MET/README.md

 ### 5. Centrifuge taxonomy classification

 Host removed reads from the previous step are used as input to the classifier [Centrifuge](https://ccb.jhu.edu/software/centrifuge/).
 Host reads identified by Centrifuge are subsequently excluded from the fastq files.
 The taxonomy ID of the reference genome is a required parameter of the pipeline: "centrifuge_reference_tax_ID" (e.g. "9606" for Homo sapiens or "9913" for Bos taurus).
 [Krona](https://github.com/marbl/Krona/wiki) is then used to visualise the taxonomy results as pie charts.
+Users can search for their host taxonomy ID on the [NCBI taxonomy browser](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi) -- please note that since the centrifuge database is not updated regularly, certain taxa listed on NCBI will not have a match in centrifuge and will thus produce an error.

 ### 6. Flye assembly and polishing